This post may contain affiliate links. Read our affiliate disclosure here.

 Final word on natural treatments and supplements for macular degeneration

 The natural macular degeneration remedies and supplements described above must not replace the treatment that has already been prescribed by your eye specialist.
-Rather, these remedies should be in addition to and complementary to your existing treatment.

 If you are considering natural AMD remedy supplements, please make sure to discuss with your eye specialist and family doctor first to avoid adverse drug interactions and unwanted side effects.